Franchy Cordero Player Props: Yankees vs. Guardians

-Franchy Cordero -- 2-for-4 with a home run and two RBI in his most recent game -- will be in action for the New York Yankees against the Cleveland Guardians, with Shane Bieber on the mound, on April 10 at 6:10 PM ET.
+Franchy Cordero -- 0-for-3 in his most recent game -- will be in action for the New York Yankees against the Cleveland Guardians, with Hunter Gaddis on the hill, on April 11 at 6:10 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a home run and two RBI) against the Orioles.
+He had a hitless performance in his last game (0-for-3) against the Guardians.

 Franchy Cordero Game Info & Props vs. the Guardians